lazio/edelweiss/test/README.md

 In future there may be more tests with other frameworks (I prefer Jest.
 It is well supported, but can not handle *.mjs files yet 😢).

-Framework is designed for browser environment, so some methods impossible to test.
+Framework is designed for browser environment (In future it may be rewrite to support SSR, but it is not task yet).